LiangWenshuo1118/GCN4MOL/README.md

 # GCN4MOL

-GCN4MOL is a project that demonstrates how to use Graph Convolutional Networks (GCNs) for molecular property prediction.
+GCN4MOL is a project that demonstrates how to use Graph Convolutional Network (GCN) for molecular property prediction.
 The repository contains three main scripts: `smiles2graph.py`, `train_gcn.py`, and `test_gcn.py`.
 These scripts are used to convert SMILES strings to graph data, train a GCN model, and evaluate the model's performance, respectively.

 ## Overview